 It’s also important to make sure you know how to correctly interpret the analysis from these sources.
 For example, do you know what it means that there is a 40% chance of rain in your city?
 It turns out, most Americans don’t.

 Risk assessment is the ability to determine the company-specific impact of a given threat.
 In risk intelligence, this is the practice of going from the general to the specific.
-A threat has emerged—now how exactly does it impact us?
+A threat has emerged—now, how exactly does it impact us?

 This may sound similar to risk evaluation, but it is distinct.
-Risk evaluation asks, broadly, the severity of a threat.
+Risk evaluation asks, broadly, about the severity of a threat.
 Risk assessment requires you to quantify the specific impact of that threat to your company—no matter the severity.
 Typically, this amounts to determining which people and assets are at risk.

 Signs of LOW risk assessment